-For more information, contact the Georgia Injury Attorney Group today.
+For more information, contact the Attorney Group for Georgia today.
 Our consultations are free, confidential and without any obligation on your part.
 We can help answer your questions, and if you choose to pursue a claim we can connect you with an affiliated Georgia unpaid overtime lawsuit attorney who can assist you throughout the legal process.

 Important: The time you have to pursue a claim is limited.
 Contact us for more information.

 Overtime is usually defined as the amount of time an employee works beyond normal working hours.
 In the United States, normal working hours are typically defined by a 40-hour workweek, and in some states, overtime is defined by the amount of time an employee works beyond an 8-hour day.
 Overtime laws are intended to discourage or stop employers from forcing their employees to work unreasonably long hours.
 In addition to the standard workweek of 40 hours, the Fair Labor Standards Act (FLSA) mandates payment of one and one-half the regular rate of pay for employees who work beyond 40 hours in a given workweek.

 The majority of workers in the United States are covered by FLSA regulations and are either considered “nonexempt” or “exempt.”
 Employers are required to pay nonexempt employees for work beyond the 40-hour workweek, while exempt employees do not receive overtime pay.

 Employees who are exempt from overtime pay laws as defined by the FLSA include: